Mayor says FEMA funding for Riverview repairs still in place

 The mayor of Alton says there is no truth to the rumor that the city of Alton has lost FEMA funding for repairs to the wall along Riverview Drive.
 In a statement, Mayor David Goins says the misinformation is just that, and federal funding remains in place for the repairs although there are a few changes the city must complete before moving forward.

-Alton Public Works Director Mike Parsons explains why there may have been rumors about project:
+Alton Public Works Director Mike Parsons explains why there may have been rumors about the project: